beckernick/beckernick.github.io/_posts/2019-11-10-what-blogging-taught-me-about-software.md

 ## Market Size and Timing Matter
 Fred Wilson is right: [market size matters most](https://avc.com/2019/03/market-team-product/).
-My posts on larger topics have been more successful in terms of viewership than posts about more niche topics.
-But, readers have still engaged with and commented on my niche posts.
+My posts on larger topics have been more successful in terms of viewership than posts about more niche topics, though readers did engage with and comment on my niche posts.
 Posts about niche topics and products with small addressable markets often have different growth trajectories than ones targeting larger markets, which should affect your strategy.
 Products that need a large user base to succeed often need to grow differently than those that can survive before achieving scale.
 To paraphrase Joel Spoelsky, [are you Ben and Jerry’s or are you Amazon?](https://www.joelonsoftware.com/2000/05/12/strategy-letter-i-ben-and-jerrys-vs-amazon/)

 But, timing matters, too.